The-Tech-Village/Projects-Pedia/README.md

 # Projects-Pedia
-A repo for finding the project you need
+A repository for finding the project you need

 ## Steps to follow :scroll: